mikeroyal/Cloud-Native-Guide/README.md

 [Gradle](https://gradle.org/) is an open-source build-automation system that builds upon the concepts of Apache Ant and Apache Maven and introduces a Groovy-based domain-specific language instead of the XML form used by Apache Maven for declaring the project configuration.

+[Argonaut](https://argonaut.dev/) - Deploy apps and infrastructure on your cloud in minutes.
+Support for custom and third-party app deployments on Kubernetes and Lambda environments.
+Free tier allows unlimited apps and deployments for 5 environments and 2 users.

 [Chef](https://www.chef.io/) is an effortless Infrastructure Suite offers visibility into security and compliance status across all infrastructure and makes it easy to detect and correct issues long before they reach production.

 [Puppet](https://puppet.com/) is an open source tool that makes continuous integration and delivery of your software on traditional or containerized infrastructure easy by pulling together all your existing tools and giving you flexibility to deploy your way.